brandlewco/adam-riding-next-cc/content/collection/athletics.md

   no_index: false
 content_blocks:
   - _bookshop_name: collection/photo
-    image_path: /uploads/AR_KAEDON-1.jpg
-    alt_text: >-
-      Black and white image of friends playing basketball.
-On The Court was a personal project that depicts friends coming together to play basketball outside.
-Shot and completed in Scottsdale, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_KAEDON-2.jpg
-    alt_text: >-
-      Detail shot of the eye of one of the players.
-On The Court was a personal project that depicts friends coming together to play basketball outside.
-      Shot and completed in Scottsdale, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_IVORY-5.jpg
-    alt_text: >-
-      Ivory Williams, model repped by Agency Az, wearing black Nike athletic clothing, Shot for a personal project focused on athletics in Phoenix, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_FORMA-1.jpg
-    alt_text: >-
-      Liana Levi, founder of Forma Pilates LA, in the middle of a pilates workout in The Global Ambassador pilates gym in Scottsdale, AZ.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_IVORY-2.jpg
-    alt_text: >-
-      Ivory Williams jumping over the camera with sky backdrop, model repped by Agency Az, wearing black Nike athletic clothing, Shot for a personal project focused on athletics in Phoenix, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_KAEDON-7.jpg
-    alt_text: >-
-      Friends playing basketball.
-On The Court was a personal project that depicts friends coming together to play basketball outside.
-Shot and completed in Scottsdale, AZ in 2023.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_FORMA-7.jpg
-    alt_text: >-
-      Female athlete in the middle of a Forma Pilates LA workout, founded by Liana Levi, in The Global Ambassador pilates gym in Scottsdale, AZ.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
-    image_path: /uploads/AR_FORMA-8.jpg
-    alt_text: >-
-      Female athlete in the middle of a Forma Pilates LA workout, founded by Liana Levi, in The Global Ambassador pilates gym in Scottsdale, AZ.
-    width: 30
-    top: 0
-    left: 0
-    right: 0
-  - _bookshop_name: collection/photo
     image_path: /uploads/AR_IVORY-7.jpg
     alt_text: >-
       Ivory Williams, model repped by Agency Az, wearing black Nike athletic